Who Is Steve Bannon?

 Meanwhile, Bannon had grown close to Andrew Breitbart, a conservative writer and editor who founded his own website in 2007.
 Bannon joined the board of Breitbart News Network in 2011, and following the sudden death of its founder, he took over as executive chairman in 2012.

 Breitbart made a noticeable shift under Bannon's watch, tracking farther to the right to publish anti-immigration pieces, mock political correctness and bash Republican elites, including former House Speaker John Boehner.
-Along with inflammatory headlines, the site included a comments section in which white nationalists express their views.
+Along with inflammatory headlines, the site included a comments section in which white nationalists surfaced with their views.

 While off the mainstream radar, Breitbart continued to grow its audience through social media and expansion overseas.
 In 2015, Bannon began hosting the radio talk show "Breitbart News Daily," which became a forum for alt-right grievances and often featured Donald Trump, then in the early stages of his upstart presidential campaign.

 In August 2016, Bannon was introduced to a wider public audience as CEO of Trump’s presidential campaign.
 Although the move was viewed with skepticism, Bannon sharpened Trump's populist message, helping to hammer home fear of open borders and distrust of the opponent, Democratic candidate Hillary Clinton.
 His strategy was a success, as Trump surprised the mainstream media with his stunning Election Day victory in November.